Github

 duration 120 The fadeIn/fadeOut speed of the large image.

-callback false A function to call once the image has loaded.
-The execution context of the callback will be set to the image element.
+callback false A function to be called when the image has loaded.
+Inside the function, `this` references the image element.

 Hey,